PicoSpan: Functionality and impact

 PicoSpan also permitted the linking of discussion threads into multiple conferences, at the same time, so that multiple groups could participate.
 On a big BBS with many users, not all conferences are followed, so it's advantageous if the more interesting discussions are cross linked.

 PicoSpan also displays responses as a single integrated thread rather than a collection of separately displayed responses.
 It relied on constrained choices: no one could start a new topic merely by responding to an old post, so discussions and topics didn't fragment.
-You couldn't respond to an individuals post and had to respond to the whole thread, forcing people to stay coherent and on-topic.
+You couldn't respond to an individual's post and had to respond to the whole thread, forcing people to stay coherent and on-topic.
 However many people found it hard to use, because of its plain-text environment and steep learning curve.

 Users normally dialed into the BBS over slow and flaky telephone lines.
 After providing the system with a name and password, they invoked Pico and brought up a long list of conference names like "Theology", "Arts", "Singles", "Twilight", "Health" and various other computer topics which were in turn grouped into themes like "Entertainment" or "Computers".
 The user could then type a command with the conference name as an argument and enter the conference.
 Once inside, they would find a series of numbered topics or threads each created by a user and each representing an asynchronous conversation.
 They could then post his comments.